 The operations team at Exoscale is the only team which has actual access to hypervisors and storage nodes.
 Strict access control is maintained and tracked, as well as regular credentials cycling.

-We rely on very few external services to maintain the highest possible level of security, and reduce our threat-model to a minimum.
-We still can’t do everything by ourselves and thus rely on a few external providers.
+We rely on very few external services to maintain the highest possible level of security and reduce our threat-model to a minimum.
+We still can’t do everything by ourselves, so we rely on a few external providers.

 We rely on two services which are PCI-DSS for processing payments:

-- PostFinance which processes Credit Card and Postcard payments.
+- PostFinance which processes legacy credit card records and postcard payments.

 - Paypal which processes Paypal payments.

-We only gather website analytics for our public websites (this website, as well as https://community.exoscale.ch).
-No activity within our customer portal is ever tracked.
-Our provider for website analytics is Google.
+We only gather website analytics for our public websites (this website, as well as https://community.exoscale.com).
+No activity within our web portal is ever tracked.
+Our provider for website analytics is Matomo.